 Faintness is usually described as light-headedness followed by visual blurring and postural swaying along with a feeling of warmth, diaphoresis, and nausea.
 It is a symptom of insufficient blood, oxygen, or, rarely, glucose supply to the brain.
 It can occur prior to a syncopal event of any etiology (Chap.
 50) and with hyperventilation or hypoglycemia.
 Light-headedness can rarely occur during an aura before a seizure.
 Chronic light-headedness is a common somatic complaint with depression.

 Usually due to a disturbance in the vestibular system; abnormalities in the visual or somatosensory systems may also contribute to vertigo.
 Frequently accompanied by nausea, postural unsteadiness, and gait ataxia; may be provoked or worsened by head movement.

 Physiologic vertigo results from unfamiliar head movement (seasickness) or a mismatch between visual-proprioceptive-vestibular system inputs (height vertigo, visual vertigo during motion picture chase scenes).
 Pathologic vertigo may be caused by a peripheral (labyrinth or eighth nerve) or central CNS lesion.
-Distinguishing between these causes is the essential first step in ...
+Distinguishing between these causes is the essential ...